MilanOTy/neeo-driver-ziggo-horizon/README.md

  - [Ziggo HorizonBox support](https://www.domoticz.com/forum/viewtopic.php?f=31&t=10518) (Domoticz Forum)

 Basically i will be combining the best of the above in creating the Neeo driver.

-___Note: this is a work in progress and i'll keep this repo updated with the steps i have done to get it working for me.___

 ## The documentation is on the wiki
 Please refer to the [Wiki page](https://github.com/Webunity/ziggo-horizon/wiki/) for more information how you should setup your mediabox and configure this driver.